 - Respond immediately to all requests from the Office of Student Financial Services.
 Failure to comply may result in the cancellation of your aid.

-- Be sure to notify the Office of the University Registrar if you move.
+- Be sure to notify the Office of the University Academic Records if you move.

 - Remember that you must reapply for financial aid each year.
 The Oklahoma Tuition Aid Grant priority deadline for each year is December 1.
 And we recommend that you complete your FAFSA by December 1.
 Your FAFSA is your application for the Oklahoma Tuition Aid Grant.